We have information you must know before you buy the Expedition.

 We will not spam you, and will never sell your email.

 The Ford Expedition is a full-size sport-utility vehicle.
 It seats up to eight people, hauls a mountain of gear, and can tow trailers in the 9,000-pound range.
 When equipped with four-wheel drive, the Expedition will get there whether the road is dry, wet, snowy, or even when there's hardly any road at all.

-The Expedition King Ranch ($45,190) and King Ranch 4WD ($49,040), King Ranch EL ($48,790) and King Ranch EL 4WD ($51,690) feature Chaparral leather upholstery, King Ranch badging, and gold exterior accents.
-The leather also trims the center console lid, steering wheel and door panels, while wood trim can be found on the center console, shifter handle and instrument panel.
+Expedition King Ranch ($46,140) and King Ranch 4WD ($49,040), King Ranch EL ($48,790) and King Ranch EL 4WD ($51,690) feature Chaparral leather upholstery, King Ranch badging, and gold exterior accents.
+The leather trims the center console lid, steering wheel and door panels, while wood trim can be found on the center console, shifter handle and instrument panel.
 There is also a King Ranch Decor Group 401A ($4,590), which includes navigation, rear-seat entertainment, moonroof, and power running boards.

 Safety equipment includes front airbags, torso-protecting front side airbags, three-row head-protecting side-curtain airbags with rollover deployment, tire-pressure monitor, anti-lock brakes (ABS) with brake assist, and AdvanceTrac electronic stability control with Roll Stability Control (RSC) and Trailer Sway Control.
-A rear obstacle detection system is standard on Limited and King Ranch, and optional on Eddie Bauer.
-Trailer Sway Control is standard.
+A rear obstacle detection system is standard on Limited and King Ranch.

 The Ford Expedition is a truck and it doesn't pretend to be anything else.
 This is a good identity to have, because Ford trucks continue to have an outstanding reputation for utility, reliability and durability.